hh-programming-2/programming-2/README.md

 - Wordplay-exercise

-Th

-> *"The purpose of this exercise is to explore various data structures and algorithms, especially from the perspective of their performance.
-We will also touch on performance testing of programs and the concept of "asymptotic runtime.*
+> _"The purpose of this exercise is to explore various data structures and algorithms, especially from the perspective of their performance.
+We will also touch on performance testing of programs and the concept of "asymptotic runtime._
 >
-> *The first part of the exercise focuses on the performance of Java lists.
+> _The first part of the exercise focuses on the performance of Java lists.
 In the second part, the application to be developed will use an open dataset of names and dictionary entries to find Finnish first names that also have another meaning in the dictionary.
-Examples of such names include Tuuli ("wind") and Onni ("luck" or "happiness")"*
+Examples of such names include Tuuli ("wind") and Onni ("luck" or "happiness")"_

 Videos: